tablexi/nucore-open/README.md

 7. Configure your file storage

     By default, files are stored on the local filesystem.
+If you wish to use Amazon's S3 or Microsoft's Azure Blob Storage instead, see below.

+    ### Amazon S3 (via Paperclip)
-If you wish to use Amazon's S3 instead, enable S3 in your environment by updateing the local settings override file such as `config/settings/development.local.yml` or `config/settings/production.local.yml`.
+    Enable S3 in your environment by updating the local settings override file such as `config/settings/development.local.yml` or `config/settings/production.local.yml`.
     Uncomment the section under `paperclip`:
     ```